lfontesm/Reverse-Engineering-Challenges/egg's keygenme - complex validation/README.md

 (serialKey[10]*serialKey[8]<=serialKey[16]*serialKey[4]): True
 Incorrect serial key
 ```
-It's noticable that we still have 3 conditions to check.
+Note that we still have 3 conditions to meet.
 Which are:
 ```C
 if (((a-b<0.0) && (0<serialKey[0] - serialKey[19]) &&
      (serialKey[12]+serialKey[7]<140)) &&